|

 be induced.
 This is not a problem when the vibration frequencies

-ac interference, dc motors and generators produce interfering
+In addition to ac interference, dc motors and generators produce

 as discussed above, using copper, aluminum, and ferrous materials